November 22, 2019

 Winter walking: Tips to avoid slip and fall injuries

 Purdue employees experience slips and falls due to snowy and icy conditions every winter.
 Some injuries are severe and have a long-term physical effect on the employee.
-Broken hips, broken arms and injuries to backs or heads are among the most common severe winter slip and fall injuries.
+Broken hips, broken arms and injuries to backs or heads are among the most serious.

-As winter weather descends upon this area, Radiological and Environmental Management reminds everyone to walk safely and take some simple precautions:
+As winter weather approaches, Radiological and Environmental Management reminds everyone to walk safely and take some simple precautions inside and outside to reduce the chance of injury:

-* Wear appropriate footwear to increase traction, or wear over-the-shoe ice cleats.
-(Smooth soles and high heels offer little traction on ice and snow and should not be worn; remember to remove ice cleats indoors to avoid slipping on tile and terrazzo.)
+* Wear appropriate footwear including those with soles that are specifically designed to grip on ice to increase traction, or wear over-the-shoe ice cleats.
+Smooth soles and high heels offer little traction on ice and snow and should not be worn.
+Remember to remove ice cleats indoors to avoid slipping on tile and terrazzo.

 * Avoid carrying heavy or awkward loads; use shoulder straps on bags and backpacks, and wear gloves to keep your hands warm and free for balance.